The Best Way Day Furniture Deals For Small Spaces & Tight Budgets

-Wayfair's biggest sale of the year, Way Day, kicked off in the wee hours of this Wednesday morning.
+Wayfair's biggest sale of the year, Way Day, kicked off yesterday morning.
 Since surfing the massive home retailer's swell of up-to-80%-off deals can prove to be a lot, we're breaking down the best markdowns worth carting — starting with the scores that were made for small spaces and tight budgets.

 Ahead, click into our deal-highlight reel of the savviest Way Day furniture sale finds that come customer-approved for working well inside cramped homes.
 We gathered up a bunch of clever goods from dual-purpose storage pieces to streamlined sofas and compact office furniture with thousands of reviews, top-notch star ratings, and major price cuts.